 You need to seek feedback from potential customers, investors and engineers.
 But you first need to make connections with these people to be able to even get their feedback.

 A lot of this relationship building can be done through your efforts to build an online audience.
-But you can also use LinkedIn, join local startup meetups, or become a member of my Hardware Academy.
+But you can also use LinkedIn or join local startup meetups and other groups for hardware startups.
 These are all different ways that you can connect with other startup professionals.